misotanni/misotanni.github.io/fjs/en/compare.md

 I assume therefore that the alleged goal is to make the notation of 5-limit music based on diatonic harmony easier, at the cost of literally everything else.

 But this is not the case; even 5-limit diatonic harmony becomes harder to write this way.
 D–A is not a perfect fifth; it is 40/27.
-This means that Johnston's accidentals for the syntonic comma (pluses and minuses for upward and downward motion respectively) are found literally everywhere.
+The same is true for the transition fifth B–F♯ or B♭–F. This means that Johnston's accidentals for the syntonic comma (pluses and minuses for upward and downward motion respectively) are found absolutely everywhere.
 On the Tonalsoft microtonal music [encyclopedia entry](http://www.tonalsoft.com/enc/j/johnston.aspx) for Johnston notation, Joe Monzo writes:

 > *It is the opinion of several tuning-theorists that Johnston's notational idea is a good one, but that it could be improved by using a Pythagorean scale instead of a 5-limit one as a basis.*